A brief history of the multiverse

-The first practical application of the anthropic principle in the context of inflationary cosmology was found in \cite{Linde:1984je}.
+The first practical application of the anthropic principle in the context of inflationary cosmology was given in \cite{Linde:1984je}.
 It was shown there that inflationary fluctuations can induce transitions between different vacua in supersymmetric grand unified theories.
 These transitions divide the universe into exponentially large parts with different types of symmetry breaking, and therefore with different laws of low-energy physics.
 If not for this mechanism, the hot universe would stay forever in the SU(5) symmetric vacuum, unsuitable for life as we know it.

 None of these developments attracted much attention at that time, in part because the anthropic principle was very unpopular, and in part because the new inflationary scenario did not work and was replaced by the chaotic inflation scenario \cite{Linde:1983gd}.
 The simplest versions of the chaotic inflation scenario describe inflation far away from any extrema of the inflaton potential, so the previous results obtained in \cite{Steinhardt:1982kg,Linde:1982ur,Vilenkin:1983xq} did not apply to it.
 In addition, the energy scale of eternal inflation in the new inflation scenario was extremely small as compared to the Planck scale.
 Therefore it was not clear whether inflationary fluctuations could be powerful enough to probe the inner structure of space and divide the universe into different parts with different types of compactification, as proposed in \cite{Linde:1982gg}.
-This problem was solved in 1986 with the discovery of the regime of eternal inflation in the chaotic inflation scenario \cite{Linde:1986fc,Linde:1986fd}, which we will discuss later, but back in 1983-1985 this solution was not known to us, so we were exploring alternative possibilities.
+This problem was solved in 1986 with the discovery of the regime of eternal inflation in the chaotic inflation scenario \cite{Linde:1986fc,Linde:1986fd}.